Large Binocular Telescope

 The Large Binocular Telescope (LBT) is an optical telescope for astronomy located on 10700 ft Mount Graham, in the Pinaleno Mountains of southeastern Arizona, United States.
 It is a part of the Mount Graham International Observatory.

-When using both 8.4 m (330 inch) wide mirrors, with centres 14.4 m apart, the LBT has the same light-gathering ability as a 11.8 m (464 inch) wide single circular telescope and the resolution of a 22.8 m (897 inch) wide one.
+When using both 8.4 m (330 inch) wide mirrors, with centres 14.4 m apart, the LBT has the same light-gathering ability as an 11.8 m (464 inch) wide single circular telescope and the resolution of a 22.8 m (897 inch) wide one.

 The LBT mirrors individually are the joint second-largest optical telescope in continental North America, next to the Hobby–Eberly Telescope in West Texas.
 It has the largest monolithic, or non-segmented, mirror in an optical telescope.

 Strehl ratios of 60–90% in the infrared H band and 95% in the infrared M band have been achieved by the LBT.

 Project

-The LBT was originally named the "Columbus Project."
-It is a joint project of these members: the Italian astronomical community represented by the Istituto Nazionale di Astrofisica, the University of Arizona, University of Minnesota, University of Notre Dame, University of Virginia, the LBT Beteiligungsgesellschaft in Germany (Max Planck Institute for Astronomy in Heidelberg, Landessternwarte in Heidelberg, Leibniz Institute for Astrophysics Potsdam (AIP), Max Planck Institute for Extraterrestrial Physics in Munich and Max Planck Institute for Radio Astronomy in Bonn); Ohio State University; and the Research Corporation for Science Advancement based in Tucson, AZ.
-The cost was around 100 million Euro.
+The LBT was originally named the "Columbus Project".
+It is a joint project of these members: the Italian astronomical community represented by the Istituto Nazionale di Astrofisica, the University of Arizona, University of Minnesota, University of Notre Dame, University of Virginia, the LBT Beteiligungsgesellschaft in Germany (Max Planck Institute for Astronomy in Heidelberg, Landessternwarte in Heidelberg, Leibniz Institute for Astrophysics Potsdam (AIP), Max Planck Institute for Extraterrestrial Physics in Munich and Max Planck Institute for Radio Astronomy in Bonn); Ohio State University; and the Research Corporation for Science Advancement based in Tucson, Arizona, USA.
+The cost was around 100 million euro.

-The telescope design has two 8.4 m (330 inch) mirrors mounted on a common base, hence the name "binocular."
+The telescope design has two 8.4 m (330 inch) mirrors mounted on a common base, hence the name "binocular".
 LBT takes advantage of active and adaptive optics, provided by Arcetri Observatory.
 The collecting area is two 8.4 meter aperture mirrors, which works out to about 111 m2 combined.
 This area is equivalent to an 11.8 m circular aperture, which would be greater than any other single telescope, but it is not comparable in many respects since the light is collected at a lower diffraction limit and is not combined in the same way.
 Also, an interferometric mode will be available, with a maximum baseline of 22.8 m for aperture synthesis imaging observations and a baseline of 15 m for nulling interferometry.
 This feature is along one axis with the LBTI instrument at wavelengths of 2.9–13 micrometres, which is the near infrared.

 The telescope was designed by a group of Italian firms, and assembled by Ansaldo in its Milanese plant.